 Refinements in enzyme technologies, specifically by using protein engineering and molecular biology techniques, have made it possible to wash clothes at lower temperatures without compromising cleaning performance.
 Ultimately, less energy consumption is required to heat the laundry water.
-What's more, the enzymes we provide for laundry detergents do not have added biocides.
-This matters because the wastewater returned to watercourses does not damage ecosystems and biodiversity.
+Additionally it matters because the wastewater returned to watercourses does not damage ecosystems and biodiversity.

 Adding AB Enzymes’ BIOTOUCH® enzymes to washing detergents unlocks a potential saving of up to 260 kWh or 120 kg of CO2e per 1,000 washing cycles because consumers can choose a lower heat setting and decrease their average washing temperature by 13° Celsius.
 Projected to global sales of BIOTOUCH®, this equates to a reduction of approximately 635,000 tonnes of CO2e or the equivalent of the emissions generated by driving 49,000 times around the globe.*